MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 Static DHCP means the client can only get a lease if the MAC address is defined on the gateway network device.

-Unlike other integration options this solution does not use the plugin extensibility of UISP but instead it uses the native webhook facility to provide real time account provisioning.
+Unlike other integration options this solution does NOT use the plugin extensibility of UISP but instead it uses the native webhook facility to provide real time account provisioning.